Shall I be mum?

-We don’t need any encouragement to scoff a cake or two (or three) but let’s just put it out there for those of you with better self control – it’s National Afternoon Tea Week right now, people!!!
+We don’t need any encouragement to scoff a cake or two (or three) but let’s just put it out there for those of you with better self control – Mother’s Day is fast approaching and afternoon tea is the law, people!!!
 Pinkies posed?
 Here are our top picks of the best local places to enjoy your crustless sarnies and scones across Berkshire and beyond, plus some brilliant themed options in London – the Mary Poppins tea for two, anyone?

-THE LUXURIOUS ONE: Cliveden ’66 Traditional, Cliveden House, Taplow
+THE LUXE ONE: Champagne Red Velvet Afternoon Tea, Cliveden House, Taplow

-Whether your fancy yourself as Meghan Markle taking tea with the Queen, her gym-honed tush perfectly perched on plush velvet or Christine Keeler swinging from the chandeliers, afternoon tea at Cliveden House is a bit spesh (from £37pp).
-You’ll be seated in this neo-classical pile’s Great Hall and served delicate finger sandwiches, scones with homemade jam and clotted cream with delicate pastries and cakes, washed down with a choice of teas – or go for only ‘T’ I know (tiddly) and knock back Cliveden ’66 cocktails – shot of vodka, Grand Marnier, rose liquor, topped up with Champagne and gold leaf.
-Oh, go on then and keep ’em coming, garçon.
+Whether you fancy yourself as Meghan Markle taking tea with the Queen or Christine Keeler swinging from the chandeliers, afternoon tea at Cliveden House is a bit spesh (from £40pp).
+You’ll be seated in the Cliveden Dining Room or the Great Hall and served delicate finger sandwiches, scones with homemade jam and clotted cream with delicate pastries and red velvet cakes (a nod to Cliveden’s very own special relationship with the US).
+Yes, you can choose from the menu of teas but popping the cork on a bottle of Veuve Clicquot sounds more fun.
+Taaaaaxiiiiii!

 THE INDULGENT ONE: Hurley House Hotel, Hurley